You probably stumbled here looking for a school to learn Mandarin in Singapore.

 Every school has a different approach to learning so how do you know which one is the right fit for you?

 And we believe learning to speak first is a better way to learn Mandarin.
-Someone did a research on this, click here to read it.
+Someone did research on this, click here to read it.

 Why bother to learn how to read the menu when you could ask the waiter directly in Chinese for his recommendation?
 Why bother to write in Chinese when you can just use hanyu pinyin on your mobile?
+Well, at least that is our philosophy and if you agree, we may be a good fit for you.

 If learning to speak first is important why are there schools doing reading and writing?